Some children and young people with SEND who live in Warwickshire will need social care support.

 - More information on children and family social care assessments

 - Find information on the Parent Carer Support Pathway

 - Book a 30-minute consultation with CWDT

-What help is available after a social care assessment?
+What help is available after a children and family social care assessment?

 Social care support covers the following services for children with SEND: